Some Christmas travelers face cancelled flights as the omicron surge hits airlines

 "The nationwide spike in Omicron cases this week has had a direct impact on our flight crews and the people who run our operation," said United Airlines in a statement to NPR.

-The airline said it had cancelled more than 120 flights for Friday, and was notifying customers before they arrived at the airport.
+The airline said it had cancelled more than 175 flights for Friday and 69 on Saturday, and was notifying customers before they arrived at the airport.
 "We're sorry for the disruption and are working hard to rebook as many people as possible and get them on their way for the holidays."

 "Delta teams have exhausted all options and resources — including rerouting and substitutions of aircraft and crews to cover scheduled flying," Delta said in a statement to NPR.
 "We apologize to our customers for the delay in their holiday travel plans."